 About Light’s Interplay

-I first wanted to be a writer when I was twenty two.
+I first wanted to be a writer when I was 22.
 It was the doomed realisation that I, an insignificant mortal, aspired to create something that was worthy of existence–even appreciation, out of an incoherent hotchpotch of thoughts, feelings and beliefs inside my little head.
-I then spent my next 15 years wanting to write, trying to write, but most of the time being afraid of writing.
+I then spent my next 15 years wanting to write, trying to write, but most of the time fearing of writing.

 In between living and dabbling in photography, I wrote sporadically, mostly at times of distress and loneliness.
 It was hard to tell anyone why I was troubled and unhappy when on the outside, everything was fine in my life.
 I was fit and healthy, my salary gave me material comfort, my families were in good health, I was in a stable relationship.
-I was, by societal standard, an attractive, independent young professional having a good, successful life.
+I was, by societal standard, an attractive, independent young professional having an upwardly mobile life.
 But inside my heart, there was a dank storeroom at the end of a long corridor.
 If I stumbled upon the obscure corridor of memory, if I put my ear on the door of the bolted storeroom, I could hear a weak, muffled voice.
-In those years, I struggled to understand things like the nature of happiness, why we live, the randomness of suffering in life, the terrifying shortness of human life, and our doomed ambition to aspire for eternity.
+In those years, I struggled to understand things like the nature of happiness, why we live, the randomness of suffering, the terrifying shortness of human life, and our futile quest for eternity.
 I hadn't found my vocation.
 I was sad and angry at myself and my conformed life.
 I still wanted to be a writer.

 Literature to me is the prestige art form.
-I had too much mental baggage to let loose and just write.
-Whereas with photography, I had much less intellectual assumption and lofty aspiration.
+I took my writing too seriously to just write, whereas with photography, I had much less intellectual assumption and lofty aspiration.
 Taking a pretty photo alone would give me a rush of excitement and satisfy my creative impulse.
 That attitude was what I needed in writing.
 Plenty of doing, let my writing to be amateur and imperfect, just as my photos are.

 This space is where I experiment and share my observations, my private joy and distress.
 The small, extraordinary things that I noticed in my humdrum existence and made me feel alive.